2022 Miami Dolphins season: Week 12: vs. Houston Texans

 With the win, the Dolphins improved to 8–3.

 Week 13: at San Francisco 49ers

 This was head coach Mike McDaniel's first return to Levi's Stadium since leaving the Niners to become the Dolphins head coach in February 2022.
 McDaniel previously served as the offensive and run game coordinator for San Francisco under head coach Kyle Shanahan from 2017 to 2021, appearing in Super Bowl LIV in 2020.
-It was also Dolphins running backs Raheem Mostert and Jeff Wilson's first returns to Levi's Stadiums.
+It was also Dolphins running backs Raheem Mostert and Jeff Wilson's first returns to Levi's Stadium.
+This game was also the last with Jimmy Garoppolo in a 49ers uniform as he suffered a season-ending foot injury early in the first quarter.
+San Francisco's 3rd string quarterback and Mr. Irrelevant of the 2022 NFL draft Brock Purdy took over for the remainder of the game, surprisingly leading the 49ers to a 33–17 win over the Dolphins.
+Purdy would go on to lead the Niners to their third NFC Championship Game in four seasons, while Garoppolo would go on to sign with the Las Vegas Raiders as a free agent three months later.
 With the loss, the Dolphins fell to 8–4 and snapped a 5-game winning streak.